 - My Thailand trip was in November when it was more crowded and expensive.

-Elephant sanctuaries are uncommon โ I estimate that about 100 exist in fewer than 15 countries.
+- Elephant sanctuaries are an uncommon experience.
+I estimate that about 100 sanctuaries exist in fewer than 15 countries.

 - Other countries, including Sri Lanka, India, South Africa, Nepal, and Cambodia, also offer elephant tourism.